romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-You're explaining to a new team member how GitHub identifies vulnerable dependencies in your project.
+Q: You're explaining to a new team member how GitHub identifies vulnerable dependencies in your project.
 Which component plays a key role in this process?
 <details><summary>Show the answer</summary><p>

 - **The dependency graph that maps out all the dependencies and their versions used in the project**